New Wohelo Camp logo

 Dance

 Dance usually meets for two hours every morning.
 Often the first hour is a warm-up, aerobic type workout and the second hour concentrates on dance skills and preparing for one of the summer performances.
-Campers are encouraged to be creative and help in choreography for the performances.
+Campers are encouraged to be creative and help with choreography for the performances.

 Drama